 Elayna promised that it will expand, enlarge, and magnify your life experience and inspire others (including your kids) to do the same!

 When you create your To-Be list, identify qualities, virtues, and characteristics you most want to embody.
+You can also do this for work-related characteristics, identifying what you want your business to be, what type of employee, manager, or boss you want to be, and so on.

 - Do you want to be joyful, balanced, engaged, responsive, nurturing?